ujjalsaha/FacultySearchEngine/README.md

    <br/>
    <p>New ExpertSearch v2.0 is build on latest Python3.9 and dependent packages compared to the existing ExpertSearch that is build on old and out of support Python2.7.
    With that said the team went through many research and exploration phases as few of the NLP / Text Processing libraries from old system aren't supported in Python3.9 version.
-   New and modern standard libraries were tested and adopted (such as nltk, gensim etc.) and then engineered to fit the logic of ranking, scoring, topic mining and text retrieval techniques in the new ExpertSearch v2.0 system.
+   New and modern standard libraries were tested and adopted (such as nltk, gensim etc.) and then engineered to fit the logic of indexing, ranking, scoring, topic mining and text retrieval techniques in the new ExpertSearch v2.0 system.
    In summary, all capabilities of existing ExpertSearch system have been covered by ExpertSearch v2.0 along with additional features like new set of Python3.9 libraries which by itself is a great achievement.
    </p>
    <img alt="ExpertSearch Documentation Comparison" src="docs/assets/comparison_python_version.png?raw=true"/>